CodersLabAlumni/SchoolManager/README.md

 # School-manager-Vol2
-a collaborative project
-contributors: Lukasz-Bdn, mateuszlichon, PietrygaM
+a collaborative project by: Lukasz-Bdn, mateuszlichon, PietrygaM